6 Thrift Store Secrets That Can Help You Score Better Deals

 Time Your Visits for New Stock

-Fresh inventory often hits the floor at predictable times — usually mornings or early weekdays.
-Shopping during restock windows gives you first access before the best pieces get picked over.
+The best items often hit the floor shortly after new donations are processed, typically in the morning or early in the week.
+Shopping during restock times gives you first access before the most desirable pieces are picked over.

 Do a 60-Second Condition Check